 - Depreciation in the currency may impact the overall growth of the country, which includes employment, financial markets, trade deficitTrade DeficitWhen the total sum of goods or services that a country imports from other countries is higher than the total sum of goods or services that a country exports to other countries, this is referred to as a trade deficit, which is the opposite of the balance of trade theory., increased foreign direct investmentsForeign Direct InvestmentsA foreign direct investment, or FDI, is a financial investment made by an individual or an organization in a business based in another country.
 In such investment, an organization or an individual owns a minimum of ten percent of the shares of a foreign firm.
 (FDIs), etc.

 - The decrease in value of currency impacts its performance in international capital and industrial markets.
 Most of the currencies are internationally traded and have foreign exchange value.
 Hence, depreciation of currency regarding another particular currency impacts its value with other currencies as well.

 - Currency depreciation impacts future decisions for the country’s industries and other markets.
-Most of the times it becomes difficult to make future projections in case of unclear futuristic conditions.
+Most of the time it becomes difficult to make future projections in case of unclear futuristic conditions.

 - Depreciation for even a single day can cause great impacts on financial markets if unexpected, especially for securities that are not hedged completely or accurately.

 Limitations of Currency Depreciation